Student Counseling Center Staff

 Graduate Assistant and Advanced Practicum Clinicians

-- Chandra Feltman, Graduate Assistant Clinician, UTK Counseling Psychology doctoral program
+- Chandra Feltman, Graduate Assistant Clinician, UTK Counseling Psychology doctoral program (Not Pictured)

 - Cora Powers, Advanced Practicum, UTK Counseling Psychology doctoral program